-Admission requests for the program are assessed by an admission committee that consists of the programme leader and the two programme coordinators.

-The standard admission criteria are as follows:

-- have at least a Bachelor's degree in a related discipline in the natural, technical, environmental or social sciences.
+- Admission requests for the program are assessed by an admission committee that consists of the programme director and the two programme coordinators. - The standard admission criteria are as follows: - have at least a Bachelor's degree in a related discipline in the natural, technical, environmental or social sciences.
 For more details, see next section.
-Second class lower and third class bachelors provide access to the MEEM programme only when complemented with respectively 2 years of relevant work experience or ample (5 yrs) relevant work experience and a convincing motivation. - work experience is recommended or, depending on disciplinary background, required (see next section) - have a basic understanding of chemistry (high school level) - have excellent communication skills and a very good understanding of the English language - demonstrate sufficient proficiency in English by means of a minimum score of 6.5 on the Academic IELTS test, or a score of at least 90 on the Internet based TOEFL-iBT test.

-Further, for a positive assessment the following is required:

-- A letter showing motivation and expectations that match with the programme - Positive recommendation letter(s) - CV - Relevant diplomas and transcripts have to be certified.
+Second class lower and third class bachelors provide access to the MEEM programme only when complemented with respectively 2 years of relevant work experience or ample (5 yrs) relevant work experience and a convincing motivation. - work experience is recommended or, depending on disciplinary background, required (see next section) - have excellent communication skills and a very good understanding of the English language - demonstrate sufficient proficiency in English by means of a minimum score of 6.5 on the Academic IELTS test, or a score of at least 90 on the Internet based TOEFL-iBT test. - Further, for a positive assessment the following is required: - A letter showing motivation and expectations that match with the programme - Contact details of two referees relevant for your application - C\ - Relevant diplomas and transcripts have to be certified. - With respect to the disciplinary background and work experience mentioned above, the following criteria apply: - 1.
+Admission based on relevant disciplinary background Candidates with a Bachelor in the following fields can be admitted: